 Line a 9×9″ square baking tray with parchment paper, leave to the side.

-In another bowl, melt together the next set of chocolate and pour on top of the Tiffin.
-Sprinkle on all of the crushed Easter Chocolates that you want.
-Leave to set in the fridge for 3-4 hours, or a bit longer if it still feels too soft.
+In another bowl, melt together the next set of chocolate and pour on top of the tiffin.
+Sprinkle on the chopped biscuits, and crush a few over as well.

 Once set, carefully remove from the tin and cut into your pieces.
 I do 4×4 so I get 16 large pieces, or 5×5 for slightly smaller but still delicious sized pieces.

 I use any chocolate for my recipes that I can – some more expensive than others, it doesn’t really matter.
 If you are after a good quality chocolate then Callebaut is the way to go, but I even love any supermarket own!